 None - 12.2 How many of those fair hearings resulted in the initial decision being reversed?
-N/A

-- 12.3 Describe any policy and/or procedural changes made in the last Federal fiscal year as a result of fair hearings?
-None - 12.4 Describe your fair hearing procedures for households whose applications are denied.Subrecipient contracts include the following section:
+N/A - 12.3 Describe any policy and/or procedural changes made in the last Federal fiscal year as a result of fair hearings?
+None - 12.4 Describe your fair hearing procedures for households whose applications are denied and or not acted upon in a timely manner.